clover1ess/Markdown-class/README.md

-# Markdown-class
+# Vim / Markdown-class

-## **Welcome to my Markdown class!!**
+## **Welcome to my Vim / Markdown class!!**
-- I want to good at using markdown syntax.
+- I want to good at using Vim / markdown syntax.
-- Plz feel free to branch my scratch pad!!
+- Plz feel free to branch and use my scratch pad!!